-I am a Lecturer in High-Performance Computing (HPC) in the Research School of Computer Science (RSCS) at the Australian National University (ANU).
+I am a Lecturer of High-Performance Computing (HPC) in the School of Computing at the Australian National University (ANU).

 I hold a leadership role in large multi-institutional partnerships encompassing world-leading Australian and US universities, supercomputing facilities, and IT corporations.
 I am the leader one of the Pawsey Centre for Extreme-scale Computing (PaCER) projects, one of the partner investigators of one of the Australasian Leadership Computing Grant, and the lead of GPU development for the GAMESS Exascale Computing Project.